What does Stella mean?

 Stella is a very prominent first name for women (#247 out of 4276, Top 6%) and also a very prominent surname for both adults and children (#7642 out of 150436, Top 5%).
 (2000 U.S. Census)

 Presented below is the baby name statistics of Stella for girls.
-Stella reached its highest rank of #59 in the U.S. in the 1880s, and is at #66 currently.
-(Top 2000 Names, 2014)
+Stella reached its highest rank of #51 in the U.S. in 2015.
+(Top 2000 Names, 2015)

-Prominent variation forms of Stella (#66 in recent rankings) are Estella (#955 in recent rankings), Estelle (#906), Estrella (#839) and Starla.
-These relations of Stella were at the peak of their popularity in the 1900s (usage of 0.5%) and are somewhat less common today (usage 0.4%, down 27%), with versions such as Estelle becoming less trendy.
+Which version is better?with its variant forms and related girl names.
+Prominent variation forms of Stella (#51 in recent rankings) are Estella (#874 in recent rankings), Estelle (#823), Estrella (#794) and Starla.
+These relations of Stella were at the peak of their popularity in the 1900s (usage of 0.5%) and are almost as common today (usage 0.4%, down 16.9%), but with versions such as Estelle becoming less trendy.
 Stella is the most contemporarily stylish baby name in this list.